nevermined-io/tools/README.md

 ### Events Handler

-By default it will start one container.
-This Building Block can be disabled by setting the `--no-events-handler` flag.
+Events Handler doesn't start by default.
+This Building Block can be enabled by setting the `--events-handler` flag.

 | Hostname         | External Port | Internal URL | Local URL | Description                                                       |
 | ---------------- | ------------- | ------------ | --------- | ----------------------------------------------------------------- |